THIFT SHOP HOURS:

 OUR PEOPLE ~ OUR STORY

 In the early 1960s, the “Richmond Auxiliary to the Hospital”, later the “Richmond General Hospital Auxiliary” grew from a group of interested citizens with a goal of raising money to assist with the building of a hospital in Richmond.
 Approximately 16 various Auxiliary subgroups formed across Richmond and conducted a multitude of fundraising activities towards the cost of the building.
-The Richmond General Hospital opened in 1966 and, over the years, the Auxiliary, now the “Richmond Hospital/Healthcare Auxiliary”, has continued to support the hospital.
+The Richmond General Hospital opened in 1966 and, over the years, the Auxiliary, now the “Richmond Hospital/Healthcare Auxiliary”, continues to support the hospital.

 The Richmond Hospital Healthcare Auxiliary (RHHA), located in Richmond British Columbia, is an accredited member of the B.C.
 Association of Hospital Auxiliaries (BCAHA).